What Is Orange Mold & Is It Dangerous? | Orange Mold Facts

 What does orange mold look like?

 Orange mold differs from other types of mold in more ways than just its colour.
-One of the biggest ways that orange mold differs from more common types of mold is its consistency.
+One of the biggest ways that orange mold differs from more common types of mold is its texture.

-Whereas most molds have a spotty or furry consistency, orange mold usually appears with a slimy, spongy consistency.
+While most molds have a furry texture, orange mold usually appears with a slimy, spongy consistency.
 One of the most common (and memorable) species of orange mold is Fuligo septica, more commonly known as “Dog vomit slime mold”.
 It looks just the way it sounds and grows well on wood, most frequently on mulch piles in gardens.

 Pictures of orange mold